the-frey/fuseki-docker/README.md

 ##To run

-The file named `config.ttl` will be copied into the image and used as the config file for the Fuseki instance, named `user_config.ttl`.
-Run like so (where `4c09eec0d47c` is your image ID):
+The file named `config.ttl` will be copied into the image and used as the config file for the Fuseki instance, named `config.ttl`, and located at `/opt/fuseki/config/config.ttl`.
+Run like so (where `<image>` is your image ID):

-    docker run -d --name fuseki -v <host-fuseki-tdb-location>:/data 4c09eec0d47c
+    docker run -d --name fuseki -v <host-fuseki-tdb-location>:/data <image>

+If you are running this, having not built it yourself, you can pass in a config file like so, assuming that your `config.ttl` file is in the folder `<config-folder-location>`:

+    docker run -d --name fuseki -v <config-folder-location>:/opt/fuseki/config <image>

 This will expose port 3030 by default.